google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Who Was God Attacking: Kheper - Baalzebub or Uachit?

-Also in the previous article we'd touched on some things when it came to which Egyptian deity that God was directing this "plague of flies" towards.
-Now remember that we'd learned that although "Kheper the Beetle god" is the main deity that is found within the consensus of opinion when it comes to this "recorded account."
-I'd also pointed out that they're two more deities that are, at times, mentioned amongst others when it comes to this "plague" as well.
+Also, in the previous article, we'd touched on some things when it came to which Egyptian deity God was directing this "plague of flies" towards.
+Now remember that we'd learned that although "Kheper the Beetle god" is the main deity that is found within the consensus when it comes to this "recorded account."
+I'd also pointed out that two more deities are, at times, mentioned amongst others when it comes to this "plague" as well.

-And those two deities that are mentioned are known as "Baalzebub (Beelzebub) the lord of the Flies" the pagan god that the Philistines had served.
-And the second deity would be "Uachit the Fly god."
-Now keep in mind that when it comes to "Uachit" - very little is known about this deity, and it's not totally clear if the Egyptians had served a pagan god with a name of such.
-But know that if they did serve this deity it would probably be the logical choice when it comes to this particular "plague."
+And those two deities mentioned are known as "Baalzebub (Beelzebub), the lord of the Flies," the pagan god that the Philistines had served.
+The second deity would be "Uachit, the Fly god."
+Now, keep in mind that when it comes to "Uachit," very little is known about this deity, and it's not entirely clear whether the Egyptians served a pagan deity with this name.
+But know that if they did serve this deity, it would probably be the logical choice when it comes to this particular "plague."

 Bible Study Online